arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/spec/README.md

-# Example InSpec Profile
+# Test Execution with Chef InSpec

-This example shows the implementation of an InSpec profile.
+I have created this file to demo the usage of Chef Inspec